joshmfrankel/joshmfrankel.github.io/_posts/2018/2018-07-26-constructing-a-sql-select-from-subquery-in-activerecord.md

 ORDER BY inner_query.latest_attendance DESC
 {% endhighlight %}

+The above works by ensuring that all the results are distinct by the <code>artists.id</code>.
+We then order the subquery by latest_attendance descending in order to grab the latest start time.
+However, because we're using the <code>DISTINCT ON</code> clause for filtering the order by clause has to contain the same constraint of <code>art.id</code> as the first argument like so: <code>ORDER BY art.id, latest_attendance DESC</code>.
+This means that the records aren't quite in the right order because the Artist's id takes precedence over the latest_attendance in the sort order.
+The magic happens when we also order the subquery in the outer query by its latest_attendance descending <code>ORDER BY inner_query.latest_attendance DESC</code>.
+This ensures that we only are looking at the latest result for a given Artist.

-This could also be written as a [Common Table Expression](https://www.postgresql.org/docs/9.1/static/queries-with.html) using the <code>WITH</code> keyword in PostgreSQL.
+An alternative syntax for the above query could be to use a [Common Table Expression](https://www.postgresql.org/docs/9.1/static/queries-with.html) via the <code>WITH</code> keyword in PostgreSQL.
 It could be considered a more readable query.

 {% highlight sql %}
 WITH inner_query AS (